 Greg Monforton & Partners extends our deepest condolences to the Bernauer family and hopes that a final accident cause can be determined soon.

 Were you or a loved one the victim of a texting and driving accident?
-Our car accident lawyers can help you recover the compensation you deserve for the negligence of others, and we always fight for the maximum amount available to our clients.
+Our car accident lawyers can help you recover the compensation you deserve for the negligence of others, and our injury lawyers always fight for the maximum amount available to our clients.